azukauteh/alx-system_engineering-devops/0x07-networking_basics/README.md

 ## Usage

 To use the code in this directory, navigate to the specific task directory and follow the instructions provided in the README.md file.
-Each task may have different requirements and expectations, so make sure to read the instructions carefully.
+Each task may have different requirements and expectations, so make sure to read the instructions carefully..

-For example, to work on the "OSI Model" task, you would navigate to the `0-OSI_model` directory and follow the steps mentioned in the README.md file.